 Catchers are many times referred to as a “receiver”, In fact, that is what they do.
 They catch the ball thrown by their pitchers while getting themselves in the best position for whatever comes next.
 They may need to block a pitch, make a throw or simply return the ball to the pitcher.
 But there are skills in becoming a good receiver of the baseball and things that every catcher should know and practice.
 We’ll cover those in this article.
+Watch our video below as well to learn some more hands on techniques!

 Be “Quiet” When Receiving the Ball